-Moving to college is never easy; especially for college students who fly.
+Moving to campus is never easy, and students who have to fly really need my college move-in tips.
 Not only do we have the standard stress of tracking down room keys, awkwardly meeting our roommate and climbing stairs with heavy boxes like everyone else, but we also wrestle with airfares, baggage fees, rides and more.

 Of course, this year, we also have the stress of flying during the coronavirus pandemic, when it seems not all the airlines are on the same page about keeping flyers safe from COVID-19.